 ‘Tis the season to crave comfort food—and usually we don’t associate that with veggies.
-But summer isn’t the only time to eat seasonally: winter produce can be absolutely delicious, and integrating some of it into your regular diet doesn’t have to mean eating salads!
-That’s right, vegetables can be comforting this time of year, too.
+But summer isn’t the only time to eat seasonally: winter vegetables can be absolutely delicious, and integrating some of them into your regular diet doesn’t have to mean eating salads!
+That’s right, vegetables can be part of comforting but healthy winter meals, too.
 We whipped up a few of our favorite ways to sneak them into some of our favorite craveable dishes.

 Prep tip: Select small to medium ones because larger versions can have a tough, woody core.
 To prepare, scrub the skin and trim ends.
 Parsnips can be cooked just like potatoes or carrots: Since they are naturally sweet, they caramelize well when roasted.
 Or put a yummy new spin on mashed potatoes, by boiling parsnips with equal amounts of chopped peeled potato until tender, then mash with milk or chicken stock and stir in a generous helping of parmesan cheese.

 Feeling stressed?
 Run down?
 Round, root vegetables, turnips are a natural source of dietary nitrate, which can dilate blood vessels and help improve blood flow.
 In other words, turnips may help keep your blood pressure on an even keel and even give your workout that extra edge.